loafey/master-thesis/Thesis/5.0. Discussion/Fibonacci.typ

 As can be seen in the benchmarks in @fibbo-benchmarks there is quite a large gap between the version written in #ln and the version written in C.
+Each number was run and timed 100 times.
+Time is measured in milliseconds, and displayed in a logarithmic manner.
+The C version was compiled using GCC with O0 and O3.
 However, while the #ln version is some magnitudes slower, we can see that the exponential growth in execution time is almost the same across all three versions.